ZaiinabM/QR-code-component/README.md

   border-radius: 5%;
 }
 body{
-  width: 1440px;
+ display: grid;
+ place-items: center;
+ min-height: 100vh;
 }
+.parent-container{
+	max-width: 320px;
+}
 ```

 ### Continued development
+- Semantic html; when to use the various landmarks
+- min-height and max width

-Positioning of images with CSS; I am still not very good at Positioning images with absolute and relative positions.
+- Positioning of images with CSS; I am still not very good at Positioning images with absolute and relative positions.
-Also adding margins to images or text.
+- Also adding margins to images or text.
-I usually use hex codes for the color property, I need to learn the hsl color property and how to add fall-back background color.
+- I usually use hex codes for the color property, I need to learn the hsl color property and how to add fall-back background color.

 ### Useful resources